Skip to 美中全球议题对话项目 Full Site Menu Skip to main content

 Photo courtesy of Georgetown Law Center

 Founded first as China Circle, Georgetown's Chinese Student Alliance (CSA) has developed into an organization that engages the larger Georgetown community through such events as the Moon Cake Festival celebration.
-Georgetown also has the Chinese Student and Scholar Association (CSSA), which specifically serves the needs of undergraduate and graduate students from China and promotes cultural exchange among the Georgetown community.
+Georgetown is also home to several student groups that serve the needs of the Chinese student community and promote cultural exchange on campus.

 1997